Leper colony: History

 Although not all of the skin diseases (kushtha) discussed in the Indian Vedas and the Manusmriti were leprosy, some of them seem to have been, with the disease appearing in the subcontinent by at least 2000 BCE.
 The Indian religious texts and laws did not organize formal leper colonies but treated those afflicted with the disease as untouchable outcastes, forbidding and punishing any marriage with them while they suffered from the disease, which was considered both contagious and a divine retribution for sins of the sufferer's current or former life.
 In legend, even kings were removed from power and left to wander in the forests while suffering from leprosy, although their position could be restored in the event of their recovery, whether through divine intervention or Ayurvedic herbal remedies such as chaulmoogra oil.

 Similarly, the Persians and Israelites considered certain skin diseases to render people unclean and unfit for society, without organizing any special locations for their care; it seems likely, however, that the references to leprosy in the Hebrew Bible and New Testament are the result of a misunderstanding produced by the Septuagints Koine Greek translation and subsequent Latin translations like the Vulgate and originally referred to a variety of conditions such as psoriasis before becoming associated with leprosy centuries later.
 This confusion of terms—and the related divine opprobrium—was then translated into medicine in the medieval Islamic world in the 9th century.
-The introduction of leprosy to Southern Europe was blamed on the armies of Alexander the Great and Pompey the Great; ancient Greek and Roman physicians did not blame divine punishment and advocated various treatments but still usually advised that lepers be kept out of cities.
-Some early Christians sought to emulate Jesus's example by personally ministering to lepers or communities of lepers, activity recorded in hagiographies like Gregory of Nyssa's life of Basil of Caesarea.
+The introduction of leprosy to Southern Europe was blamed on the armies of Alexander the Great and Pompey the Great; ancient Greek and Roman physicians did not blame divine punishment and advocated various treatments but still usually advised that people with leprosy be kept out of cities.
+Some early Christians sought to emulate Jesus's example by personally ministering to people with leprosy or communities of lepers, activity recorded in hagiographies like Gregory of Nyssa's life of Basil of Caesarea.